Off the beaten path: Espluga de Francoli in Catalonia, Spain

 And then, after you got to enjoy the feeling of the old times, you go to the center of the town to enjoy the cozy perks of the Civilization, like several small shops and cafes, restaurants and museums, and it's such a great combination!

-And afterwards, if you still have time and energy left - there are many wonderful hikes, and great bike routs around Espluga!
+And afterward, if you still have time and energy left - there are many wonderful hikes, and great bike routs around Espluga!

 Architecture of L'Espluga de Francoli